mapeditor/tiled/docs/manual/automapping.md

 * Point positions are checked *exclusively*, a Point must be within a given cell to count as part of it, merely touching the cell is not enough.
 * Polygons and Polylines are checked as if they were Points at their position, the rest of the shape is not taken into account.

-You can ensure these Objects are output by putting [Ignore special tiles](#specialtiles) in a tile output layer at their position.
+You can ensure these Objects are output by putting [Ignore]{.tile .ignore} [special tiles](#specialtiles) in a tile output layer at their position.
 You may also need to connect this tile to the rest of the rule with more Ignore tiles to make sure it isn't treated as a separate rule.
 :::

 Any custom properties set on an output layer (other than `Probability`) will be copied to the target layer when the output is applied.
 You should normally not need to add any such properties to output layers, but this can be a way to automate setting properties on your layers based on their contents.